debian-live/live-build/includes/lenny/install/README.txt

    This disc is labeled

-      Debian GNU/Linux testing "Lenny" - Official RC i386 BC Binary-1
+     Debian GNU/Linux testing "Lenny" - Official Snapshot i386 NETINST
-                               20081104-23:45
+                          Binary-1 20090208-03:19

    It contains programs ("binaries") for `i386' computers.

-   This disc is a business card image.
-It contains only the installer and will download the base system and the remaining packages from the network.
+   This disc is a netinst image.
+It contains the installer and a very basic system.
+Any other packages you might want to install will be downloaded from the network.

    The Release Notes for "lenny" are available on the Debian web site.